NotBrianZach/bzaBook2AQuiz/README.md

   - D=delete stack of appended prompts
   - l=change response length

-## Quiz Workflow:
+## Query Workflow:
-- 1.a. generate quiz from pageChunkSummary,
+- 1.a query user w/default options,
-- 1.b. quiz the user, record user answer to quiz
+- 1.b send query to gpt3 print response,
-- 3.a parting thoughts from gpt3, record a log of all the summaries and quizzes
+- 3.a parting thoughts from gpt3, record a log of all questions & answers

-## Quiz & Answer Workflow:
+## Quiz Workflow (Default):
 - 1.a. generate quiz,
 - 1.a. display summary of pages[pageNumber:pageNumber+chunkSize] and quiz to the user, record user answer to quiz
 - 1.b. gpt attempts to answer the quiz prints answers,